ghouston/ray_tracer_challenge/README.md

 Gregory N. Houston

-To practice using Crystal language, I've started the Ray Tracer Challenge.
-I dont know if I will finish it.
+To learn and practice using Crystal language, I've started the Ray Tracer Challenge (book by Pragmatic Pub).
+Feedback is welcome.

 ## Installation